guisesterheim/TerraformAndPackerSample/README.md

 3. Add two credentials (username and password) to Jenkins: AWS_ACCESS_KEY_ID (access key) and AWS_SECRET_KEY (secret key)

-4. Use the "packerBaker.Jenkinsfile" and "terraformRunner.Jenkinsfile" to build the two requested pipelines.
+4. Use the "packerBaker.Jenkinsfile" and "terraformRunner.Jenkinsfile" to build the two pipelines.

 Disclaimer: